 A $69 Million Victory for Low-Income Utility Customers

-In June, the Public Service Commission created a proposal to modify low-income energy assistance programs—without soliciting input from low-income people.
-Through direct action, we won statewide public hearings that resulted in the expansion of their original proposal by $70 million in funding and 550,000 eligible households.
+In June 2015, the New York Public Service Commission, the state’s utility regulator, created a proposal to modify low-income energy assistance programs—without soliciting input from low-income people.
+Nobody Leaves Mid-Hudson led a statewide campaign of direct action and mobilization to public hearings that resulted in the May 2016 expansion of the Public Service Commission's proposal by $69 million in funding and 550,000 eligible households.